munificent/craftinginterpreters/book/methods-and-initializers.md

 The challenge is determining *which* instruction sequences are common enough to benefit from this optimization.
 Every new superinstruction claims an opcode for its own use and there are only so many of those to go around.
-Add too many and you'll need a larger encoding for opcodes which then increases code size and makes decoding *all* instructions slower.
+Add too many, and you'll need a larger encoding for opcodes, which then increases code size and makes decoding *all* instructions slower.

 </aside>